Why you need a marine wildlife licence if you are going to disturb a protected species, how to apply and how to report an incident.

 For all other enquiries call 101 to speak with your local police force.
 Many forces have wildlife crime officers – their contact details may be on the force’s website.

+You don’t have to provide your details but they will remain confidential if you choose to provide them.
 If you want to report a crime anonymously, contact Crimestoppers on 0800 555 111.

 You can read further guidance on how to report a stranded whale or dolphin.

-Marine Conservation and Enforcement Team
+Marine Conservation Team

 0300 123 1032